Random Reviews: Saga of the Swamp Thing (Book 1) Review (Gods and Monsters, Part 1)

 You gotta feel a little bit bad for Len Wein.

 In 1974, in Incredible Hulk #180, he co-created a Canadian superhero with an eternal hangnail problem.
 Logan, the scrappy mutant with the healing factor and anger management issues, would go on to much greater heights under writers such as Chris Claremont and Barry Windsor-Smith.
 In 1975, Wein developed a brand new X-Men team, which would also be largely guided by Claremont during the next 17 years.
-For Marvel, Wein wrote the second-ever Man-Thing story, inventing the famous "Whatever knows fear…" tagline often associated with the character, his contribution overshadowed by Steve Gerber's run on the title.
+For Marvel, Wein also contributed to the second-ever Man-Thing story, a seven-page section in 1972's Astonishing Tales #12, illustrated by Neal Adams.

 And Man-Thing wasn't even the first muck monster Wein developed.